-SASE has rapidly become a new solution amongst the IT community.
-Not just because it's a fun term to say, but it also gives your business the peace of mind knowing you are providing optimal and secure connectivity edge to cloud.
+SASE has rapidly become an architecture that's top of mind for the IT community and not just because it's a fun term to say.
+SASE gives your business peace of mind by knowing that you are providing optimal and secure edge-to-cloud connectivity.

-Prior to SASE becoming popular, organizations had already embarked on their transition from a centralized traditional data center design to a cloud-centric design like software-defined wide area network (SD-WAN).
-However, security teams were confronted with the following challenges that SASE was able to solve:
+Prior to SASE's rise in popularity, many organizations had already embarked on their transition from a traditional data center design that is centralized to a cloud-centric design by implementing solutions like software-defined wide area network (SD-WAN).
+However, security teams were still unable to achieve the following that SASE solves for:

-- Cohesive user experience regardless of physical location and identity context
+- A cohesive user experience regardless of physical location and identity context.

-I know what you are thinking – my organization just started on their SASE journey and now there is a new breakout term called SSE?!
+I know what you're thinking, "My organization just started on our SASE journey and now there's a new breakout term called SSE?!"

 Don't panic.
 Simply think of SSE as the unified security services slice of the SASE pizza.
-Gartner coined the SSE term in their "2021 Roadmap for SASE Convergence" to develop a path for organizations struggling to bridge the gap between their cloud-security design and WAN Service Edge design.
+Gartner coined the term SSE in its 2021 Strategic Roadmap for SASE Convergence.
+The firm's intent was to develop a path for organizations struggling to bridge the gap between their cloud security design and WAN service edge design.

 Looking at the image above, think of SASE as the extra-large pizza you would like to order for your network and security team pizza party.
 However, your network team likes cheese pizza, and your security team likes pepperoni pizza.
 Due to cost, you can only order one extra-large pizza.
 The solution here is to order a half-and-half SASE pizza.